Now that you have seen my antenna designs it is probably time to find out who I am ...

 Contest QTH: Köterberg, JO41PU, 500 m ASL

-Here is our Irish Cob gelding, ridden and driven, 15.2 hands
+Here is my Irish Cob gelding, ridden and driven, 15.2 hands

 and me on Irish Cob mare Bailey at Ballycummisk Riding School